-You need to have a SAP account (and the SAP Translation Hub enabled in the SAP Cloud Platform) to use this service.
+You need to have a SAP account (and enabled the SAP Translation Hub in the SAP Cloud Platform) to use this service.

-Turn on this service by adding weblate.machinery.saptranslationhub.SAPTranslationHub to $MT_SERVICES$ and set the appropriate access to either the sandbox or the production API.
+Turn on this service by adding weblate.machinery.saptranslationhub.SAPTranslationHub to $MT_SERVICES$ and set the appropriate access to either sandbox or the productive API.

-Note: To access the Sandbox API, you need to set MT_SAP_BASE_URL and MT_SAP_SANDBOX_APIKEY.
+Note: To access the Sandbox API, you need to set MT SAP BASE URL and MT SAP SANDBOX APIKEY.